anchpop/wise_mans_haskell/book.md

 So `Circle` is a data constructor that takes a tuple of two values of type `a`, and another value of type `a`, and returns a value of type `Shape a`.

 You might have noticed that in our definition for `Shape` we never say the type `a` has to be in the typeclass `Num`.
 We could have, but it's considered bad practice in Haskell.
 That's because we'd have to duplicate the `(Num a) =>` in every function that we made take a `Shape a`, even if it wasn't relevant for that function.
-By not adding it, we have the option to only put `(Num a) =>` on the functions that really need it!sidenote(In fact, putting type constraints in `data` definitions is considered such bad practice that there's ways to make GHC warn you when you do it.).
+By not adding it, we have the option to only put `(Num a) =>` on the functions that really need it!sidenote(In fact, putting type constraints in `data` definitions is considered such bad practice that there are ways to make GHC warn you when you do it.).

 You can also parameterize type aliases.
 For example, we used `(a,a)` a few times in that definition - let's try and make that clearer with type aliases.